OpenFreeEnergy/konnektor/docs/guide/network_handling.rst

 :func:`delete_transformation` removes one or more edges but does _not_ remove the nodes; :func:`delete_component` removes a ligand along with every edge attached to it.
 Both return a new network, and by default refuse the deletion if it would disconnect the network.
-Pass ``must_stay_connected=False`` when you actually want the separate pieces.
+Pass ``must_stay_connected=False`` when you want to allow the resulting network to be disconnected.